Arlene Stein

 Arlene Stein is an American sociologist and author best known for her writing about sex and gender, the politics of identities, and collective memory.
-She is Distinguished professor of sociology at Rutgers University where she directs the Rutgers University Institute for Research on Women.
+She is Distinguished Professor of Sociology at Rutgers University and former director of the Institute for Research on Women.
 Stein has also taught at the University of Essex and at the University of Oregon.

 Early life and education

 Stein grew up in New York City and graduated from the Bronx High School of Science.
-She attended Amherst College from which she received her BA in History in 1980.
+She attended Amherst College from which she received her BA in history in 1980.
 She studied at University of California, Berkeley where she obtained an MA in 1985 and a PhD in sociology in 1993.
-Stein identifies as a lesbian.
-She is the daughter of Holocaust survivors from Poland.

 Scholarship

-Stein's work explores intersections among personal and political change, particularly how marginalized and traumatized people narrate experiences.
-Stein draws on feminist theory, symbolic interactionism, psychoanalytic theory, and queer theory.
-She employs interviewing and ethnographic research methods.
-Her 1997 Sex and Sensibility traces accounts by women engaged in feminist and gay/lesbian movements noting challenges to the culturally dominant medical definitions of lesbianism.
-Stein's 2018 Unbound explores new varieties of masculinity that challenge feminist notions of gender.
-The Stranger Next Door focuses on a town in the United States Pacific Northwest that passed a ballot initiative designed to outlaw gay/lesbian rights.
+Stein's work explores intersections among personal and political change, and how social movements construct knowledge particularly about gender and sexuality, employing interviewing, narrative analysis, and ethnographic research methods.
+Her 1997 book Sex and Sensibility: Stories of a Lesbian Generation traces accounts by women engaged in feminist and gay/lesbian movements noting challenges to the culturally dominant medical definitions of lesbianism.
+Stein's 2018 book Unbound: Transgender Men and the Remaking of Identity explores new varieties of gender that challenge hegemonic masculinity.
+The Stranger Next Door: The Story of a Small Community's Battle over Sex, Faith, and Civil Rights focuses on a town in the United States Pacific Northwest that passed a ballot initiative designed to outlaw gay/lesbian rights.
 Stein establishes that opposition to LGBT rights in the United States became a way to constitute Christian fundamentalism, and illustrates ways that conservative social movements construct knowledge and shape public opinion about sexuality.
-Reluctant Witnesses examines the rise of Holocaust consciousness in the United States.
+Reluctant Witnesses: Survivors, Their Children, and the Rise of Holocaust Consciousness examines the rise of Holocaust memory in the United States.
 It draws on interviews and participant observation with Holocaust survivors and their children to describe how the Holocaust became widely discussed and understood.